MicrosoftDocs/memdocs/memdocs/solutions/cloud-native-endpoints/cloud-native-windows-endpoints.md

 1. Resume (or reset if necessary) your Windows PC to the Out of Box Experience (OOBE).
    > [!NOTE]
-   > If you're prompted to choose setup for personal or an organization, then the Autopilot process hasn’t triggered.
+   > If you're prompted to choose setup for personal or an organization, then the Autopilot process hasn't triggered.
 In that situation, restart the device and ensure it has internet access.
-If it still doesn’t work, try resetting the PC or reinstalling Windows.
+If it still doesn't work, try resetting the PC or reinstalling Windows.

 2. Sign in with Azure AD credentials (*UPN* or *AzureAD\username*).
-3. The enrollment status page will appear and provide the status of the device configuration.
+3. The enrollment status page shows the status of the device configuration.

-**Congratulations!** You’ve provisioned your first cloud-native Windows endpoint!
+**Congratulations!** You've provisioned your first cloud-native Windows endpoint!

 Some things to check out on your new cloud-native Windows endpoint: